-The Medical Research Council and the São Paulo Research Foundation (FAPESP) are funding research efforts at the Centre for Arbovirus Discovery, Diagnosis, Genomics and Epidemiology (CADDE) in Brazil.
+The Medical Research Council (MRC) and the São Paulo Research Foundation (FAPESP) are funding research efforts at the CADDE in Brazil.

-Researchers have generated the first COVID-19 genomes from South America and tracked the in-country spread.
+The researchers generated the first COVID-19 genomes from South America and tracked the in-country spread.

 Travel data helps estimate COVID-19 importations

 The researchers at CADDE estimated the number of people entering the country with COVID-19 based on travel data.
 This estimation was called ‘COVID-19 importations’.

 Brazil’s economy is heavily based on tourism, so COVID-19 importations were a major concern for the efforts in Brazil.

 Between February and March 2019, Brazil received almost 1 million international passengers from around the world.
 São Paulo, the largest city in the country, was the final destination of nearly half the people arriving in Brazil, followed by Rio de Janeiro and Belo Horizonte.

 In 2019, more than half of the international passengers started their journey in the US, followed by France and Italy.

 Understanding this travel pattern was key to tracking and estimating the potential COVID-19 importations to Brazil during the 2020 pandemic.